Pasu4/animdustry/doc/doc_js.md

 ## Scripts

 All JavaScript files inside the `scripts` folder (not recursive) are executed by the mod loader when loading your mod.
-If it contains a file called `init.js`, that file is executed first.
+If it contains a file named `init.js`, that file is executed first.
+If it contains a file named `main.js`, it is executed once all non-main files of all other mods have been executed.
 All other files are executed in arbitrary order.
 Additionally, if a file is named `__api.js`, it is ignored by the mod loader, this is useful for highlighting in code editors.
 You can download the `__api.js` file from the latest release of the mod loader.